 Dogs can benefit greatly from yams and sweet potatoes‘ high nutritional value.
 The following nutrients are good for your pet’s health:

 Yam or sweet potato has high levels of vitamin A, a substance that lowers your dog’s risk of developing heart disease.
 So, if your dogs eat sweet potatoes or yams, it will lessen the risk of them getting heart problems.
-However, do not give them canned yams.
+However, could you not give them canned yams?

 According to several research, beta-carotene may help prevent or at least delay the development of some cancers.
 Since yams contain high beta-carotene, it may help reduce the chances of cancer in your dogs.